What you must know about 529 plans

 While all 529 plans come with federal tax advantages, certain states also offer state income tax deductions or credits, too.
 These can be substantial.

 Indiana, for example, offers a tax credit of up to $1,000 per year.
 Meanwhile, New York and Oklahoma offer annual tax deductions of up to $5,000 and $10,000, respectively, for single filers.
+The limits double for married couples filing jointly.

 While these incentives can provide an extra push to invest close to home, families should still compare different plans and evaluate whether tax incentives are enough to make a home state's plan the best financial bet, says Deborah Goodkin, managing director of college savings plans at First National Bank of Omaha, the entity that oversees Nebraska's 529s.